by Vicki Hildner

-Roy’s winemaking travels took him around the world, eventually landing him in medical school, with an admissions essay he wrote on the similarity between wine-making and health care.
+Roy’s winemaking travels have taken him around the world, eventually landing him in medical school, with an admissions essay he wrote on the similarity between wine-making and health care.
 But the journey had an inauspicious start, when he found himself living with his parents in Grand Junction, Colo., after graduating from Tufts University and failing to find a job doing infectious disease research in Boston.

 “It was not really living the dream,” he remembers.